denababaie/progressive-enhancement/README.md

 **About project**:

-The project consisted of editing an html code.And making it visually pleasing by using by editing in css.
+The project consisted of editing an html code and making it visually pleasing by coding in css.

 - **The project can be found in the following repository**: `progessive-enhancement`